confidential-containers/cloud-api-adaptor/README.md

 * Agent protocol forwarder ([cmd/agent-protocol-forwarder](./cmd/agent-protocol-forwarder))
 * A modified version of Kata containers to support remote hypervisor based on CCv0 branch (not included in this repository)

+## Installation

+Please following the instructions mentioned in the following [doc](install/README.md).

 ## Contribution

 This project uses [the Apache 2.0 license](./LICENSE).
 Contribution to this project requires the [DCO 1.1](./DCO1.1.txt) process to be followed.